Biolyklab/Digital-Lyk-Lab/README.md

-This is a twine presentesion conserning issues in Ecology of Ecosystems in basic level.
+This is a twine story about issues in Ecology of Ecosystems in a basic level.
 We use greek language because we are a greek high school.
+Fotos are from many internet pages.